evancz/guide.elm-lang.org/book/core_language.md

 We defined a record with three **fields** containing information about John's name and age.

-Try accessing other fields like `john.age`.
+Try accessing other fields like `john.age` ⬆️

 You can also access record fields by using a "field access function" like this: